 - By the end of June First-Year Seminar assignments will have been made and you will receive a list of your students’ names and Dickinson email addresses.

 - At this point a general welcome to your seminar and a short introduction of yourself is appropriate, if you wish.
 You typically will not begin advising your seminar until they arrive on campus because:

-- Schedule Adjustment Period – August 10 – August 26: Students who request additional assistance will communicate with Summer Advisors during Schedule Adjustment Period.
-The new First-Year Students will arrive on campus on Wednesday, August 24 for orientation.
-Your first meeting with them will be on Thursday morning, August 25 for the first meeting of your FYS.
+- Schedule Adjustment Period – August 9 – August 25: Students who request additional assistance will communicate with Summer Advisors during Schedule Adjustment Period.
+The new First-Year Students will arrive on campus on Wednesday, August 23 for orientation.

 - Please note: No paper advising files will be sent to advisors.
 Advisors have access to academic information for each of their advisees through CLIQ (accessed directly through your Gateway portal).